3h5a9/rails-one-click-installer/README.md

 With this shell command line tool you can easily and completely install ***ruby on rails*** along with ***ruby*** and ***postgresql*** database.

+---
+This process is for Ubuntu or Ubuntu based linux distro.

+Tested on Elementary OS Hera, which is based on Ubuntu 18.4

+Ruby, Ruby on Rails and Postgresql Version

 ~~~
 Ruby Version - 3.0.1
 ~~~